What is Diabetes Education?

 - Problem solving

 - Healthy coping

 - Reducing risks

-Released by the Centers for Disease Control and Prevention (CDC) in 2011, it provides national estimates and general information on diabetes and prediabetes.
+Released by the Centers for Disease Control and Prevention (CDC) in 2011, the National Diabetes Education Fact Sheet provides national estimates and general information on diabetes and prediabetes.